The independence ratio of 4-cycle-free planar graphs: Introduction

 \begin{thm} If $G$ is a graph without a triangle adjacent to a 4-cycle and $a, b$ are positive constants satisfying inequalities \eqref{deg-1-equation}--\eqref{3-reg-equation}, then $\alpha(G) \geq |V(G)| - (a|V(G)| + b|E(G)| + b\lambda(G))$. \end{thm}

+In fact, Theorem \ref{technical-thm} holds with \eqref{deg-2-equation} and \eqref{deg-4-deg-3-nbr-equation}--\eqref{3-reg-equation} omitted.
+See Section \ref{conclusion-section} for more details.
 Note that in Theorem \ref{technical-thm}, we do not require $G$ to be planar.
 In Section \ref{density-4-cycle-free-section} we show that the supremum of the average degree of planar graphs without a triangle adjacent to a 4-cycle is $30/7$.
 We use this result along with Theorem \ref{technical-thm} to prove the following.

 \begin{thm} Every planar graph without a triangle adjacent to a 4-cycle has independence ratio at most $4 - 1/30$. \end{thm}

 Theorem \ref{triangle-bordering-4-cycle-IR-thm} immediately implies Theorem \ref{4-cycle-free-IR-thm}.
 Note that a graph with a triangle adjacent to a 4-cycle contains either adjacent triangles or a triangle adjacent to a 5-cycle, so Theorem \ref{triangle-bordering-4-cycle-IR-thm} also implies a weaker version of Theorem \ref{Novosibirsk-IR-thm}.
 In Section \ref{density-novosibirsk-section}, we show that the supremum of the average degree of planar graphs without 3-cycles adjacent to cycles of length three or five is four.
 We use this result along with Theorem \ref{technical-thm} to prove Theorem \ref{Novosibirsk-IR-thm}.